jelyoussefi/dlstreamer/docs/user-guide/elements/gvaclassify.md

 - `model_type=clip_zeroshot` with no `zeroshot-embeddings-file`: there is nothing to classify against.
 - `zeroshot-embeddings-file` set on a model that is not `clip_zeroshot`: an unprojected `clip_token` embedding lives in a different vector space, so cosine similarities against text embeddings would be meaningless.
-Previously this either produced a bare dimension mismatch or, when the dimensions happened to agree, silently wrong results.

 Zero-shot properties: